adrakopoulou/Do-Good-Deeds/README.md

-This file is a interactive fiction game developed by me as part of my thesis titled "Programming Interctive Novel with Modern Development Tools".
+This project is a interactive fiction game developed by me as part of my thesis titled "Programming Interctive Novel with Modern Development Tools".